mballoni/spring-amqp-reply-example/README.md

 Spring AMQP reply-to example

 ## service
-call for http://localhost:8080/api/go/{var} to invoke an endpoint and execute a request/response AMQP call
+call for http://localhost:8080/api/transaction/{sku}/{qtdy} to invoke an endpoint and execute a request/response AMQP call

 ## RabbitMQ
-Docker image included with all the necessary configurations
+Docker image included with all the necessary configurations cd docker docker-compose up